pieterlexis/mattermost-github-slash/README.md

 # `githib-slash` -- A Mattermost slash-command receiver for GitHub issues

-This program can be used as a target for [Mattermost slash-commands](https://docs.mattermost.com/developer/slash-commands.html).
+`github-slash` is a Python 3 program that is a target for [Mattermost slash-commands](https://docs.mattermost.com/developer/slash-commands.html).
 It accepts the slash-command data over both POST and GET on the `/organisation/repository` path and returns some information about the requested issues.

 ## Installing